The Social Media Phenomenon That Is Sweeping Across Jeep Nation.

 We wanted to take the good that we created and do something better with it.

 The act of Jeep Ducking is pretty simple.
 You carry a bag of rubber ducks around with you, and then randomly put them on other peoples’ Jeeps as you see fit.
 There are no rules; the whole point is to perform a random act of kindness, after all.
 Not only does this bring a smile to a stranger’s face, but Jeepers are finding creative ways to use these ducks to spread the word about local Jeep groups, gain followers on social media, and even advertise their business.

 Like the Jeep Wave, Jeep Ducking is helping to create a broader Jeep community, but it isn’t without controversy as some Jeep owners take things a little too seriously.
 At the end of the day, it’s all about having fun and spreading a little happiness.
-My wife and daughter carry around a bag of ducks to put on other Jeeps, and even NASCAR legend Rusty Wallace has gotten in on the Jeep-ducking action!
+Even NASCAR legend Rusty Wallace has gotten in on the Jeep-ducking action!